NTRajapaksha/stock-Closing-Price-Prediction/README.md

 # Stock Closing Price Prediction
-using LSTM and Streamlit as a displaying interface
+using LSTM and Streamlit as a displaying interface for predicting Closing prices for multiple brands